- How do I get voicemail from off campus?

 SUA does not sell or distribute confidential information it collects online to individuals or entities not affiliated with the university, except in the very limited circumstances described below.
 Non-confidential information may be sold or distributed pursuant to California Public Records law.

-University and California Board of Regents policies protect the confidentiality of student educational records and employee personnel information.
+University policies protect the confidentiality of student educational records and employee personnel information.
 These policies explain what information may be shared with the public or anyone who requests it.
 They also explain what information is protected as confidential; confidential information will not be disclosed without the consent of the student or employee, except under subpoena or court order or in case of an emergency.

 Although every effort is made to secure network communications, SUA cannot ensure the privacy of online communications.
 Individuals using online services should also take steps to protect personal information, such as closing the web browser when finished using the site.
 Failure to do so may result in personal information being viewed by someone else using the same computer.